amballa/Unit-2-Project/index.md

 _NBA commissioner Adam Silver congratulating point guard Ja Morant, drafted 2nd overall in 2019_

 ## Background
 The NBA is amongst the most popular and premier sports leagues in the world.
 Attracting millions of viewers and generating billions in annual revenue, the league truly represents the best of the best in the world of basketball.
 But the route to the NBA is difficult to say the least.
 Before getting a chance to play on the biggest stage in basketball, prospective players must prove themselves on smaller stages - whether in the American minor league, internationally, or most often on college courts.
 Every year, 60 individuals are chosen to join the ranks of the pros in the annual NBA draft.
 Around 50 or so are drafted directly from college.
 This selection comes from a pool of over 4,500 Division 1 players across 350 teams.
 That's a rate of 1.1%!
-Who are these select few and why are they chosen?

-Using on-court stats, my goal is to predict which NCAA players will be drafted by NBA teams in a given year and find the stats that best predict draft success.
+Part of the spectacle of the draft is that picks are only made public in a televised event at the end of July.
+Using on-court stats, my goal is to predict which NCAA players will be drafted by NBA teams in a given year and determine which stats best predict draft success.

 ## Dataset